izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 \end{pmatrix}
 \end{equation}

+The cholesky decomposition of the matrix Q is given by

 \begin{equation}
 L = chol(Q) = \begin{pmatrix}
 1 & \frac{1}{2} & \frac{1}{2} & 0 & \frac{1}{2} & \frac{1}{2} & 0 \\